• Skip to primary navigation

 Later on, you can use your United miles to book an award flight on United or their alliance partners, including Air Canada.

 In addition, airlines form individual partnerships that work in much the same way.
 United and Aer Lingus are not in an alliance together, but the two airlines themselves have agreed to work together.
-This benefits both airlines’ customers with an expanded network, as well as ways to maximize how miles are earned and redeemed.

 What are the major airline alliances?